 By William R. Cunningham

-Jesus was an historical figure that walked the earth in the first century.
-Christians believe him to be the son of God and that he died for our sins and was resurrected from the dead (See 1 Corinthians 15:1-5).
-This event is critical the salvation that we can all obtain from God through faith in Jesus Christ, i.e., that he died for our sins and rose from the dead.
-Jesus died so that we wouldn’t have to die for our sins.
-After all, if Jesus wasn’t born, then he couldn’t die for our sins either.
+Jesus was a historical figure that walked the earth in the first century.?
+Christians believe him to be the son of God and that he died for our sins and was resurrected from the dead (See 1 Corinthians 15:1-5).?
+This event is critical the salvation that we can all obtain from God through faith in Jesus Christ, i.e., that he died for our sins and rose from the dead.?
+Jesus died so that we wouldn?t have to die for our sins.?
+After all, if Jesus wasn?t born, then he couldn?t die for our sins either.

-With that said, I celebrate and remember the birth of Jesus Christ because it led to his death, his resurrection, and my salvation as a gift from God.
-I can stand before God as if I never sinned because Jesus died for my sins.
-That is not to say that I now have a license to sin, but rather, I have been freed from the penalty of sin.
-My disposition regarding sin is different now.
-The sin nature is the antithesis of God’s Spirit who lives inside of me.
-Therefore, my disposition is to not sin, not find a justification why I can sin.
+With that said, I celebrate and remember the birth of Jesus Christ because it led to his death, his resurrection, and my salvation as a gift from God.?
+I can stand before God as if I never sinned because Jesus died for my sins.?
+That is not to say that I now have a license to sin, but rather, I have been freed from the penalty of sin.?
+My disposition regarding sin is different now.?
+The sin nature is the antithesis of God?s Spirit who lives inside of me.
+Therefore, my disposition is to not sin, not find a justification for why I can sin.

 I hope that you would have a Blessed Christmas season remembering what Jesus did for us.
 Amen.